elemarmar/budget-app/doc/06-Display date.md

+# 06- Display date

-formatting our budget: numbers: string manipulation
+### formatting our budget: numbers: string manipulation

 - all numbers should have a decimal part with 2 numbers
-- expenses have minus and income numbers have a + sign
+- expenses have - sign and income numbers have a + sign
 - if a number is in the thousands, there should be a comma

 we add a method to the UI controller so that each time we display a number on the UI, we call that method, pass in the input number and output the "formative" number